FarhanShoukat/Text-Classification/README.md

 * Convert to sparse vector

 ### 4) Machine Learning Algorithm:
-As we were using supervised learning approach to classify, we used kNN, Naive Bayes and Artificial Neural Network.
+As Supervised learning approach was used, kNN, Naive Bayes and Artificial Neural Network were used to classify.

 ## Results:
-We got good results from Naive Bayes and Artificial Neural Network the methods. kNN failed to produce any results.
+Good results were obtained from Naive Bayes and Artificial Neural Network. kNN failed to produce any results.

 ## Report
 Detailed report is given in [Project-Report](../master/Project-Report.docx).

 ## Conclusion:
 To conclude, all methods work for image classification.
-However, CNN gives great results with minimum prediction time.
+However, CNN gives best results with minimum prediction time.

 ## Contact